 Survey questions about inducers of and responses to moral distress were developed through our professional reflection and integration of insights from a literature review.6–10 Integrity-related inducers of moral distress were defined as factors that may challenge or sustain commitments to the overall intellectual and moral excellence of the health care professional.5 The questions pertaining to moral resilience incorporated items from the Rushton Moral Resilience Scale.15 The questions about principles for decision-making were derived from bioethics literature on the allocation of scarce resources in public health emergencies.16–18 A summative committee comprising the formative committee members, the content and methodological expert (S.T.), and 3 additional end users (1 nurse, 1 attending physician, and 1 respiratory therapist) verified the survey’s validity and provided feedback to improve the survey’s content and response processes (ie, terms, clarity, and format).19

 Before survey distribution, we pilot tested the survey online via SurveyMonkey (Momentive) with 5 potential respondents to assess practicality, feasibility, and clarity.
-The final survey had 13 closed-ended (5-point) Likert scale questions and 2 open-ended questions (Supplemental Table 1, available online only).
+The final survey had 13 closed-ended (5-point) Likert scale questions and 2 open-ended questions (Supplemental Table 1).
 We used snowball survey sampling20 through the PALISI Network, starting with the scientific committee members, who then disseminated the survey to other potential respondents within the network.
 We included any health care professional working in a pediatric intensive care unit within North America and excluded those who worked outside North America.